Storm Highway by Dan Robinson

 Editor/Photographer

 Our anticipated system is now within a week away, and remarkably, not much has changed from previous model forecasts.
 We've still got the big western upper trough shown, but we also still have the disruptive belts of upper flow across the Gulf of Mexico (red circled area below) that will foul low-level moisture return and thus keep this system from presenting a potential series of Plains tornado outbreaks.
-While I do still see supercell/slight tornado potential from west Texas into eastern New Mexico this weekend (green circled area below), it's nothing that I feel is high-confidence enough to make the very long trip down there to photograph storms it.
+While I do still see supercell/slight tornado potential from west Texas into eastern New Mexico this weekend (green circled area below), it's nothing that I feel is high-confidence enough to make the very long trip down there to chase it.

 GFS model 500mb winds forecast for Saturday night, April 16